Deterministic generation of qudit photonic graph states from quantum emitters: Introduction

 To date, the vast majority of theoretical and experimental efforts towards the deterministic generation of multi-photon entangled states have focused on photonic qubits.
 These are based on using either polarization, spatial path, or time bin as the logical encoding.
 However, photons can naturally encode not only qubits but also multi-dimensional qudit states, for example by using more than two spatial paths or time bins.
 This can allow for novel approaches to quantum computing, communication, sensing, and error correction in which quantum information is stored in a more compact way \cite{Kues-qudits, Erhard-qudits, Wang-qudit}.
 Such states can in particular provide benefits in quantum networks and repeaters~\cite{Muralidharan_PRA2018,Zheng_2022}.
 Although there have been recent experimental demonstrations of entangled qudit state creation, these have been limited thus far to two photons \cite{Kues-qudits,Reimer2019}.
 An outstanding question is whether multi-photon entangled qudit states can be generated deterministically from a small number of quantum emitters.

 In this paper, we propose and evaluate deterministic methods to generate multi-photon qudit graph states from multi-level quantum emitters.
-We present several different explicit protocols that can produce various states either using a single emitter together with time-delayed feedback, or using multiple coupled quantum emitters.
-While our approach is quite general, here we focus on constructing highly entangled multipartite states called absolutely maximally entangled (AME) states.
-These states are defined by the property that they maximize the entanglement entropy for any bipartition \cite{Helwig2012,Helwig2013}, and they have applications in quantum error correcting codes (QECCs) and secret sharing \cite{Scott,Helwig2012,Helwig2013,Zahra-minimalsupport, Zahra-QOA, Zahra-CL+Q, Zahra-MShortening, Zahra-hierarchy}.
-In addition, we present protocols for constructing logical states of QECCs whose code spaces are spanned by AME states of qutrits.
+We present several different explicit protocols that can produce various states either using a single emitter together with time-delayed feedback, or using multiple coupled quantum emitters. {We first show that any qudit graph state can be produced from multi-level quantum emitters with an appropriate level structure using a small set of gates on the emitters.
+We then focus on constructing one- and two-dimensional cluster states, as well as highly entangled multipartite states called absolutely maximally entangled (AME) states.} These states are defined by the property that they maximize the entanglement entropy for any bipartition \cite{Helwig2012,Helwig2013}, and they have applications in quantum error correcting codes (QECCs) and secret sharing \cite{Scott,Helwig2012,Helwig2013,Zahra-minimalsupport, Zahra-QOA, Zahra-CL+Q, Zahra-MShortening, Zahra-hierarchy}.
+In addition, we present protocols for constructing logical states of QECCs whose code spaces are spanned by AME states of qutrits {Our approach to qudit photonic graph state generation incurs only a small resource overhead compared to the qubit case, primarily in the requirement of multi-level control of quantum emitters, which has been achieved experimentally in atomic and defect-based systems~\cite{DOHERTY20131,Wolfowicz2021,Ringbauer-ION-2021,Aksenov-ION-2022}.}

 The paper is organized as follows.
-We begin with a brief review of qudit graph states and describe the basic operations needed to create them from quantum emitters (Sec.~\ref{sec:Qudits-and-graph}).
-In Sec.~\ref{sec:Qutrit-clusterstates}, we describe how to produce photonic qudits from quantum emitters and illustrate our basic approach to multi-qudit-state generation by presenting a protocol to create one-dimensional qudit graph states.
-In Sec.~\ref{sec:AME-states}, we present protocols for generating various AME states.
-Finally, in Sec.~\ref{sec:QECCs}, we show how to generate an explicit example of a QECC whose codewords are all AME states of qutrits.
+We begin with a brief review of qudit graph states and basic qudit operations (Sec.~\ref{sec:Qudits-and-graph}).
+In Sec.~\ref{sec:Qutrit-clusterstates}, we describe how to produce photonic qudits from quantum emitters. {In Sec.~\ref{sec:graph-state-generation}, we illustrate our basic approach to multi-qudit-state generation and show that any qudit photonic graph state can be generated from quantum emitters using a small set of operations.
+We also present examples of generating one and two-dimensional qudit graph states.} In Sec.~\ref{sec:AME-states}, we present protocols for generating various AME states.
+In Sec.~\ref{sec:QECCs}, we show how to generate an explicit example of a QECC whose codewords are all AME states of qutrits.
+Sec.~\ref{sec:implementations} discusses possible physical implementations.
 We conclude in Sec.~\ref{sec:conclusion}.